Babies of this age…

 Fussy with food

-- Give small portions and offer more if wanted (see our guide to toddler sized portions for more information)
+- Give small portions; you can always offer more if your child is still hungry (see our guide to toddler portions for more information)

-- Don’t spend more than 20-30 minutes at a mealtime - remove uneaten food without making any comment
+- Try not to spend more than 20-30 minutes at the table – after that, remove any uneaten food without making any comment

-- If toddlers refuses a meal, don’t take it away and give them a different one in its place (they’ll soon learn to take advantage of this!) - but do try to make sure there is at least one food they like at each meal
+- If your toddler refuses a meal, don’t take it away and offer a different one in its place (they’ll soon learn to take advantage of this!) - but do try to make sure there is at least one food you know they like at each meal

-- If a toddler hasn’t eaten much at the mealtime, don’t give a snack soon after just to make sure they have eaten something - wait until the next regular meal or snack time
+- If a toddler hasn’t eaten much at the mealtime, don’t give a snack soon after just to make sure they have eaten something – it's better to wait until the next regular meal or snack time

-- Offer drinks - water is good - throughout the day
+- Offer drinks throughout the day – water is the best choice

 Toddlers need less milk than babies - a total of 3 small servings of milk (120ml/4 fl oz) and/or other dairy foods per day is enough.
 If you’ve moved on to using cows’ milk, make sure it is full-fat (and not semi-skimmed or skimmed).
-Organic milk has been found to be extra nourishing.
-Rather than move on to cows’ milk, however, it may be a good idea to stay with a formula such as HiPP Organic Follow on Milk.
-This gives extra protein and iron that toddlers need.
+If your toddler is becoming a bit fussy with food, however, you might choose to stick with a formula such as HiPP Organic Follow on Milk, which contains the extra protein and iron that toddlers need.